micahyoung/quorum-pcf-7nodes/README.md

       loadScript('script1.js')
       ```

-   * ... you should see the output if your successful
+   * ... you should see the output if successful
       ```js
       Contract transaction send: TransactionHash: 0x541da6399119e66687fe5edada5162d586c56271800d626e33cf9e7ae811d8f6 waiting to be mined... true